AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 🎯 Chapter 3.
 Exceptions

-### 📌 Item 9: Use destructors to prevent resource leaks
+### 📌 Item 9: Use RAII objects to prevent resource leaks

 Say goodbye to built-in pointers that are used to manipulate local resources.
 Suppose you’re writing software to read daily logs and do the appropriate processing.